 ACCT 6210.
-Financial Reporting and Analysis I. A course designed for those whose careers will require a more in-depth knowledge of financial statements than that provided by the required core financial accounting courses (ACCT 6201 and 6202).
-Focuses on issues relevant to M.B.A. students whose careers depend on their ability to analyze financial statements.
-Includes specific topics such as deferred taxes, leases, discontinued operations, accounting write-offs and restructuring charges, and analysis of the statement of cash flows.
-(Students taking this course strongly encouraged to consider taking ACCT 6211 and 6212.)
+Financial Reporting and Analysis I. This course is designed for those whose careers will require a more in-depth knowledge of financial statements than that provided by the required core financial accounting courses (ACCT 6201, 6202 Financial Accounting I and II).
+The course focuses on issues relevant to M.B.A. students whose careers depend on their ability to analyze financial statements.
+Specific topics include deferred taxes, leases, discontinued operations, accounting write-offs and restructuring charges, and analysis of the statement of cash flows.
+(Students taking this course are encouraged to consider taking ACCT 6211 Financial Statement Analysis and ACCT 6212 Financial Reporting and Analysis II.)
 Prerequisite: Financial Accounting II or currently enrolled in M.S.A. program.

 ACCT 6211.
 Financial Statement Analysis.
-An examination of the role of financial statements and financial statement analysis in assessing various characteristics of firms, predicting their future performance and valuing them in acquisition.
-Includes specific topics such as exposure to "fundamental analysis" techniques, forecasting pro forma financial statements, valuation techniques tied to financial statement information and sources of financial information used in the capital markets to facilitate critical examination of the topics mentioned.
-Strongly recommended that this course be taken immediately following the module in which ACCT 6210 is taken.
-Students taking this class encouraged to consider taking ACCT 6212, which covers a number of topics central to conducting financial statement analysis.
-Also, strongly recommended that this course be taken during the same module as ACCT 6212.
-Prerequisite: Financial Reporting and Analysis I or currently enrolled in M.S.A. program.
+The course examines the role of financial statements and financial statement analysis in assessing various characteristics of firms, predicting their future performance and valuing them in acquisition.
+Specific topics include exposure to "fundamental analysis" techniques, forecasting pro forma financial statements, valuation techniques tied to financial statement information and sources of financial information used in the capital markets to facilitate critical examination of the topics mentioned.
+This course is recommended to be taken immediately following the module in which ACCT 6210 Financial Reporting and Analysis I is taken and along with ACCT 6212 Financial Reporting and Analysis II, which covers a number of topics central to conducting financial statement analysis.
+Prerequisite: Financial Reporting and Analysis I or currently enrolled in M.S.A program.

 ACCT 6212.
 Financial Reporting and Analysis II.
-A continuation of Acct 6210 and, like ACCT 6210, a course designed for students whose careers will require a more in-depth knowledge of financial statements than that provided by the required core financial accounting courses (ACCT 6201 and 6202).
-Includes specific topics such as off-balance sheet financing, accounting for pensions and postretirement benefits, accounting for stock options, and earnings per share.
+This course is a continuation of ACCT 6210 Financial Reporting and Analysis I and, like ACCT 6210, it is a course designed for students whose careers will require a more in-depth knowledge of financial statements than that provided by the required core financial accounting courses (ACCT 6201, 6202 Financial Accounting I and II).
+Specific topics include off-balance sheet financing, accounting for pensions and postretirement benefits, accounting for stock options, and earnings per share.
 Prerequisite: Financial Reporting and Analysis I.

 ACCT 6214.
-Mergers and Acquisitions I. An examination in detail of the controversial nature of mergers, acquisitions and consolidations accounting.
-In particular, examines the differential impact on the financial statements of alternative methods of accounting for economically similar transactions as well as the implications of the same for managerial behavior, for valuation and for investors.
-Addresses the revised merger accounting standards (SFAS 141/142), which require that all mergers be accounted for using one method, and that GAAP still affords significant discretion to managers in implementing these standards.
-Takes insights and discussions generated by the M&A setting for application to various other scenarios in which managers can influence or dictate accounting choice.
-Also, given the FASB's harmonization project with IASB, examines the important differences in U.S. GAAP and IFRS and their implications.
-Concludes with a discussion of accounting issues associated with other corporate restructuring transactions such as LBOs, spin-offs and carve-outs.
+Mergers and Acquisitions I. This course examines in detail the controversial nature of mergers, acquisitions and consolidations accounting.
+In particular, the course examines the differential impact on the financial statements of alternative methods of accounting for economically similar transactions, as well as the implications of the same for managerial behavior, for valuation and for investors.
+The revised merger accounting standards (SFAS 141/142) require that all mergers be accounted for using one method; however, GAAP still affords significant discretion to managers in implementing these standards, which are reviewed in the class.
+The insights and the discussions that the M&A setting generated can then be applied to various other scenarios where managers can influence or dictate accounting choice.
+Given the FASB's harmonization project with IASB, the course will also examine the important differences in U.S. GAAP and IFRS and their implications.
+The course will conclude with a discussion of accounting issues associated with other corporate restructuring transactions such as LBOs, spin-offs, and carve-outs.
 Prerequisite: Financial Accounting II or currently enrolled in M.S.A. program.